 Fatty tumors are clumps of soft, squishy fat that has embedded itself into the dog’s tissues.
 It’s essentially fat that hasn’t metabolized properly.
 The tumor walls itself off and safely remains in that pocket of fat.

 These tumors can occur at any time, and anywhere around the dog’s neck, torso or upper legs.

-A noncancerous tumor in a dog is commonly a fatty mass called a lipoma.
-A lipoma usually feels soft and will not cause the dog discomfort (unless the location of the tumor disrupts movement).
+A fatty tumor is actually a fatty mass called a lipoma.
+Lipomas, by definition, are not cancerous.
+They usually feels soft and will not cause the dog discomfort (unless the location of the tumor disrupts movement).

 When looking at a lump it is difficult to tell if it is benign or not which is why a fine needle aspiration might be necessary to diagnose the problem.
 This procedure is quick, simple and painless for your pet.

 Fatty tumor lipomas tend to grow on the upper legs, armpits, neck and along the chest and abdomen.
 However, they can really appear anywhere.

 Fatty tumors in dogs feel soft and moveable.
 They grow just under the skin and can range in size.
 The fatty tumor will not continue to grow until it erupts.
 Basically, they stay the same.

 Lipomas are not pretty to look at.
 Even people can develop fatty tumors.

 They can be quite small, although there have been reports of fatty tumors as big as golfballs.

 Can Fatty Tumors Be Surgically Removed?